Key Highlights:

-Epic Games has announced an upcoming price increase for V-Bucks, the in-game currency of Fortnite, across the United States, Europe, and other regions starting on October 27th.
+Epic Games has announced an upcoming price increase for V-Bucks, the in-game currency of Fortnite, across the United States, Europe, and several other regions starting on October 27th.
 Epic cited economic factors like inflation for the change, which follows recent layoffs partially stemming from lower than expected revenue from the popular battle royale game.

 The new pricing will impact countries where V-Bucks are currently priced in US dollars, as well as specific countries like the Czech Republic, Denmark, Hungary, Poland, and more.